alexismreyes/gigranger.com/README.md

 Use the sample variables shown in the [🔐 Environment Variables](#-environment-variables) section below to configure them.

+> ⚠️ **Important:**
+>
-> ⚠️ **Important:** Use a real email address to receive application notifications.
+> - Use a real email address to receive application notifications.
 All preloaded users in the database use the password `123456789`.
+>
+> - Use the MySQL username and password defined in the /database/init.sql file, or create your own credentials — just make sure to update them accordingly in the same file.
+>   <br><br>

 3.  **Run the App Using Docker**